timrowledge/learnxinyminutes-docs/smalltalk.html.markdown

 - .+-_=/\*~<>()[]'",#@%|&?
 - blank, tab, cr, ff, lf

-##Variables:
+## Variables:
-- variables must be declared before use
+- variable names must be declared before use but are untyped
-- shared vars must begin with uppercase
+- shared vars (globals, class vars) conventionally begin with uppercase (except the reserved names shown below)
-- local vars must begin with lowercase
+- local vars (instance vars, temporaries, method & block arguments) conventionally begin with lowercase
-- reserved names: `nil`, `true`, `false`, `self`, `super`, and `Smalltalk`
+- reserved names: `nil`, `true`, `false`, `self`, `super`, and `thisContext`

-##Variable scope:
+## Variable scope:
-- Global: defined in Dictionary Smalltalk and accessible by all objects in system                                 - Special: (reserved) `Smalltalk`, `super`, `self`, `true`, `false`, & `nil`
+- Global: defined in a Dictionary named 'Smalltalk' and accessible by all objects in system
 - Method Temporary: local to a method
 - Block Temporary: local to a block
-- Pool: variables in a Dictionary object
+- Pool: variables in a Dictionary object, possibly shared with classes not directly related by inheritance
-- Method Parameters: automatic local vars created as a result of message call with params
+- Method Parameters: automatic method temp vars that name the incoming parameters.
+Cannot be assigned to
-- Block Parameters: automatic local vars created as a result of value: message call
+- Block Parameters: automatic block temp vars that name the incoming parameters.
+Cannot be assigned to
-- Class: shared with all instances of one class & its subclasses
+- Class: shared with all instances of a class & its subclasses
-- Class Instance: unique to each instance of a class
+- Class Instance: unique to each instance of a class.
+Too commonly confused with class variables
-- Instance Variables: unique to each instance
+- Instance Variables: unique to each instance of a class

-`"Comments are enclosed in quotes"`
+`"Comments are enclosed in quotes and may be arbitrary length"`

-`"Period (.) is the statement separator"`
+`"Period (.) is the statement separator.
+Not required on last line of a method"`

 ## Transcript:
 ```